-But even after awarding her the next cover feature of Tomb & Garden Magazine, Death still won’t give Thanos the time of day.
-Finally getting wise to Death’s ways, Thanos throws her under the bus for a woman of his own creation — Terraxia The Terrible — who looks like Oprah Winfry in Thanos drag.
+But even after awarding her with the next cover feature of Tomb & Garden Magazine, Death still won’t give Thanos the time of day.
+Finally getting wise to Death’s ways, Thanos throws her under the bus for a woman of his own creation — Terraxia The Terrible — who looks like Oprah Winfry cosplaying Thanos.

 Thanos and Oprah